In this article, I’m going to show you, step-by-step, how to sow grass seed to create a new lawn.

 Wait until the grass is between 6cm – 8cm high and mow the lawn.
 You only want to take the top off the grass, so set the mower on a high setting.
 This mowing encourages the grass to root deeply and grow sideways shoots and in turn, more leaves which will thicken the lawn.

 Keep removing any weeds and weed grasses that have snuck in.

 Depending on the growing conditions your lawn might look really good during the autumn.
 However, you might see there is still a lot of bare soil.

 If this is the case, don’t worry.
 Take some of the excess seed and spread into the bare soil.
 This can be done during autumn but also in winter, providing it’s mild and not cold.

 Grass seed will germinate between 8 – 12 degrees Celsius which means you should have plenty of opportunities to sow new seed.

-In this guide I’ve shown you, step-by-step, how to sow grass seed to create a new lawn.
+In this guide, I’ve shown you, step-by-step, how to plant grass seed to create a new lawn.

-As you can see, creating a new lawn from seed can take a few months.
-It’s often not a quick process which makes laying turf a tempting alternative.
+It’s often a slow process which makes laying turf a tempting alternative.